5/1/2024

 Operator

-And your next question comes from the line of Ben Tam from BMO.
+And your next question comes from the line of Ben Pham from BMO.
 Your line is open.

 speaker

-Hi, thanks.
+Hi.
+Thanks.
 Good morning.
-Maybe they can continue on the last question around load growth increasing on AI and data centers.
-Do you expect that to have a meaningful impact on rate based growth going forward?
-When you think about that, that setup and then he also comments.
-I know you mentioned it's more US.
-But any comment on the Canadian opportunity for AI as well?
+Maybe to continue on the last question around load growth increasing on AI and data centers, do you expect that to have a meaningful impact on rate-based growth going forward when you think about that setup and then You also comment, I know you mentioned it's more U.S., but any comment on the Canadian opportunity for AI as well?
 Thank you.

 speaker

-I'll answer this in reverse on the Canadian side.
-We're not really seeing that same kind of conversation from a data center, AI perspective.
-We're not hearing a lot of additional load growth or announcements in our service territories, at least in Canada.
-Also, probably much less chatter around manufacturing, although there are in some areas quite a bit in Ontario.
-We're not that we serve this load, but we're seeing some of that economic development around electric vehicle plants and things like that.
-There's just a lot more incentives to do it in the US because of the Inflation Reduction Act and the incentives it has for local content.
-So there's some additional drivers in the US that are pushing us.
-So what the impact will be is still this is still early days.
+I'll answer this in reverse.
+On the Canadian side, we're not really seeing that same kind of conversation from a data center, you know, AI perspective.
+We're not hearing a lot of additional load growth or announcements in our service territories, at least in Canada. in Canada.
+Also, probably much less chatter around manufacturing, although there are in some areas quite a bit.
+In Ontario, we serve this load, but we're seeing some of that economic development around electric vehicle plants and things like that.
+There's just a lot more incentives to do it in the U.S. because of the Inflation Reduction Act and the incentives it has for local content.
+So there's some additional drivers in the U.S. that are pushing this.
+So what the impact will be is still, this is still early days.
 There's obviously a lot of conversation.
-There's a lot of different data centers, these hyperscalers who are going around looking for places to cite their data centers, which they have siting requirements.
+There's a lot of You know, different data centers, these hyperscalers who are going around looking for places to cite their data centers, which, you know, they have citing requirements.
 They want to be by fiber.
 They need power, right?
-So that's I think the biggest conversation right now is finding the power or the areas that have power to be able to supply them.
-It is early days.
-I think that they look at multiple sites before they decide on it.
+So that's, I think, the biggest conversation right now is finding the power or the areas that have power to be able to supply them.
+It is early days, I think, that they look at multiple sites before they decide on it.
 So it's too early for us to really have a good feel for that load growth opportunities and the capital that will come with it.
-And actually, it might, you know, frankly be a bit more time, you know, through the end of this year, even just to figure out where some of this stuff will land.
-So it'll be a while before we see that making its way through our resource planning process within our utilities and through other processes like LRTPs, etc. that MISO goes through.
+And actually, it might, you know, frankly, be a bit more time, you know, through the end of this year even just to figure out where some of this stuff will land.
+So it'll be a while before we see that making its way through our resource planning process within our utilities and through other processes like LRTPs, et cetera, that MISO goes through.

 speaker

 Okay, thank you for that.
-And secondly, maybe on the tranche to the product capex opportunity, anything you can provide directionally in terms of magnitude of that pie and when you think you can be put in the capex and potential service states?
+And secondly, maybe on the tranche to the product CapEx, opportunity, anything you can provide directly in terms of making sure of that pie and anything you can put in the CapEx and potential server states.

 speaker